vuralberkem/vuralberkem.github.io/_pages/about.md

 * **Control Theory:** Real-time systems and AI-driven control (Machine Learning & Reinforcement Learning).
 * **Medical Imaging:** Integrating MRI and PET systems for real-time medical device tracking and autonomous control.

+### Interdisciplinary Interests

+Beyond biorobotics and mechatoronics engineering, I have a strong interest in **management, economics, and basically all social sciences**.
+This diverse background allows me to approach technical problems from different perspectives.
+You will find reflections of these interests in my [blog posts](/year-archive/), where I explore topics ranging from data-driven decision-making to social dynamics.

 ### Outside the Lab

-When I'm not working on robotics, I'm likely exploring the streets of Pisa, travelling around the cities, practicing my Italian, listening to classical symphonies, or watching operas.
+Beyond my research and lab work, I'm likely exploring the streets of Toscana, travelling around the cities, practicing my *dolce vita, listening to classical symphonies, or watching operas.
 I am also an advocate for education and gender equality through my affiliation with the [Association for the Support of Contemporary Life](https://www.cydd.org.tr/).

 [Download My Full CV (PDF)](/files/cv_BerkemVURAL.pdf)